AdilZouitine/boring-guy/content/posts/blog/masking-rl.md

 # Conclusion

 This article intends to show you different uses of masks in reinforcement learning.
-When we face more complex environments than toy environments, masks are among the many methods to simplify our lives.
+When we face more complex environments than toy environments, masks are among the many methods that simplify our lives.

 We have seen three examples that we can use masks at several neural network or learning process levels.
 There are many different ways of using a mask.
-I will be curious if you use different methods that I have presented to you.
+I would be curious to know if you use different methods that those which I have presented.

-If you have any questions, please do not hesitate to contact me by email or Twitter.
+If you have any questions, please do not hesitate to contact me by email or on Twitter.

 ----